-&lt;sup>12The replaceability of tasks by robots is constructed following Graetz and Michaels (2018) and is explained in details below.
+14The replaceability of tasks by robots is constructed following Graetz and Michaels (2018) and is explained in details below.
+This variable refers to the year 1994 and is computed for the 36,972 firms used in the IV regressions.

-&lt;sup>13Manufacturing employment declined significantly in France during the sample period.
+15Manufacturing employment declined significantly in France during the sample period.